Updates to the Ontario Fire Code took effect on January 1, 2026. Take action now to enhance safety.

 • A suggested date and time, keeping in mind that a presentation can take one to two hours depending on the group and three weeks notice would be appreciated

-Toronto Fire Service Public Educators can provide presentations or host event booths to secondary school students and guidance counselors looking for information on a career in different divisions of the fire service:
+Toronto Fire Service Public Educators can provide Fire and Life Safety presentations or host event booths at secondary schools.

 For details regarding this free service, please contact Toronto Fire Services Public Education Section and provide the following information: